-6.11 | Course Requests
+6.10 | Course Requests

 Upper School students may make requests for foreign language or elective courses.
-Once elected, students cannot withdraw from or swap elective classes unless approved by the Director of Student Life.
+Once elected, students cannot withdraw from or swap elective classes unless approved by the Academic Guidance Counselor.

-Students in 11th or 12th grade may propose a plan to the Director of Student Life to take a college course in place of a BCS elective.
+Students in 11th or 12th grade may propose a plan to the Academic Guidance Counselor to take a college course in place of a BCS elective.
 Approval will be on a case-by-case basis.

-6.12 | Dual Enrollment
+6.11 | Dual Enrollment

-BCS offers students an opportunity to dual enroll in specifically approved courses in Upper School.
-The students who participate in dual enrollment will earn concurrent high school and college credits.
+BCS partners with the University of Mobile to offer students an opportunity to dual enroll in specifically approved courses in Upper School.
 These course offerings may change from year to year according to faculty credentials.
-For details, consult the Director of Student Life.
+For details, consult the Academic Guidance Counselor.

-6.13 | GPA Requirements for Athletics and Co-Curricular Activities
+6.12 | GPA Requirements for Athletics and Co-Curricular Activities

 All students participating in BCS athletics or co-curricular activities must maintain a 70 in each subject and a minimum 2.5 overall unweighted GPA.
 Students who fall below this minimum requirement are subject to probation, a corrective action plan, or removal from the team or activity.
-This decision will be made by the Principal with input from the Director of Student Life, Teachers, and the Athletic Director or faculty club sponsor, and can be appealed to the Head of School.
+This decision will be made by the Principal with input from the Academic Guidance Counselor, Teachers, and the Athletic Director or faculty club sponsor, and can be appealed to the Head of School.
 BCS Athletes must meet all other AHSAA eligibility requirements outlined in the BCS Athletic Handbook.